bpoc/interview-stock-simulator/README.md

 ## The Goal

-stockTicker.js has code that gives a stock symbol and a price.
+stockTicker.ts has code that gives a stock symbol and a price.

 What we're wanting is to build a table that lists the given stock symbols and the newest known prices.